Str1ker17/android_device_samsung_delos3geur/README.md

 Known issues:
 - Audio: speakerphone is too quiet
 - Audio: microphone is too quiet too
-- WebView causes some apps (like ForPDA) to crash
+- Something causes some apps (like ForPDA) to crash
-- CPU Governors could not be changed through builtin settings due to file chmods
+- CPU Governors could not be changed through builtin settings due to MPDecision proprietary service